AveryData/AveryData.github.io/_portfolio/SpatialNBAAalysis.md

 First, dip players feet in ink.
 Second, relish in NBA player movement.

 Carmelo Anthony
+{% include figure image_path="/Images/SpatialNBAAnalysis/CarmeloAnthony.png" alt="this is a placeholder image" caption="The movement of Carmelo Anthony" %}

 It looks like abstract art, does it not?!?
 The almost random, almost patterns really speaks artistically.
 You'll notice the shape of the court.
 Not much happening in the middle x and middle y (middle court) because not much happens there.
 It's the furthest point away from both hoops.
 What's interesting about Carmelo is you see a lot of movement on the baselines.
 He's moving a lot in the 2-point jumper range around the baseline post areas.
 This makes sense, this was his game in NY.